khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/mini-pipeline-graph.md

 ---

 A mini pipeline graph is a visualization of a CI/CD pipeline.
-It shows the status of the pipeline stages and downstream or upstream pipelines.
-A user is able to navigate between individual pipeline jobs.

 ## Usage